therabidbanana/tenkiwi-client/readme.md

 ```
 2. Reload simulator or device

+### Figwheel main conversion

+Getting prod builds working required updating clojurescript, requiring an update to figwheel-main

+Figwheel-main example came from https://github.com/bhauman/react-native-figwheel-bridge, which replaced most of the figwheel-bridge.js and all of env/dev/* in the process.
+We may want to adapt some of that work.

+TODO:

+Currently we have to switch main.js to js/index.js to do a prod build in package.json.
+How can we require figwheel bridge only in dev mode?

 ### Make sure you disable live reload from the Developer Menu, also turn off Hot Module Reload.
 Since Figwheel already does those.